 Project Manager

-Rebecca focuses on prevention of extremist/terrorist behaviour in online spaces, Rebecca manages Violence Prevention Network’s work within the European Observatory of Online Hate, and contributes to numerous other projects.
-Within these, she leads tech and government stakeholders engagement, coordinates capacity-building trainings, and supports the piloting of new Trust & Safety interventions.
+Rebecca focuses on prevention of extremist/terrorist behaviour in online spaces.
+She manages Violence Prevention Network’s international work and contributes to numerous projects.
+Within these, she leads tech and government stakeholders’ engagement, coordinates capacity-building trainings, and supports the piloting of new Trust & Safety interventions.

 Project Manager